November 29, 2011

 Plus, a lot of women are willing to forgo sleep and sanity for an implied payoff.
 In Bodgas’s case, she figured the more hours she clocked—and the higher her stress meter continued to soar—the greater her reward would be.
 “I felt as if I were one of those pledging frat guys who tells himself that the fraternity must be amazing if he has to go through so much horrible stuff to get in,” she says.

-, spa New Orleans
+, New Orleans spa

 , effects of stress